Daria Saville: 2017: First Premier title

 Starting the year out in the Hopman cup partnering with Nick Kyrgios.
 They made it to the semifinals before losing to Team USA.
 Saville played in Sydney but fell in the round of 16 to eventual champion Johnna Konta.
 For the second year in a row, Saville made it to the fourth round at the Australian Open beating Naomi Broady, Ana Konjuh and Timea Bacsinszky.
 She lost to Karolína Plíšková in straight sets.
 In Indian Wells, Saville fell in the third round while in Miami, she fell in the second round to Lucie Šafářová.
 She began her clay-court season at the Charleston Open with a win over Alison Riske but losing in the round of 16 to the eventual champion and good friend, Daria Kasatkina.
 Her best result on clay was at the Italian Open where she had to play the qualifying and reached the quarterfinals, before losing to Kiki Bertens.

-In August, Saville won her first WTA Tour title at the Connecticut Open, defeating Dominika Cibulková in three sets.
+In August, Saville won her first WTA Tour title at the Connecticut Open, defeating Dominika Cibulková in the final in three sets.